Volunteer & donation requests

 - Sponsorships are the support of events and activities in which a mutually beneficial arrangement is made between the organization and UNS.
 This may include the promotion of goods, products and services.
 The organization promoting the sponsorship is responsible for providing the value of the sponsorship that is tax-deductible.

 - Grants are available to non-profits in UNS service territories.
-UNS will contribute more than $326,000 in grant funding for 2016 in the territories we serve!
-The Community Impact Grants application period is now closed.
-We are no longer taking submissions.
+UNS will contribute more than $340,000 in grant funding for 2017 in the territories we serve!
 Please check our Community Impact Grants page for the most current information.
 Questions can be directed to email@example.com.

 The following are ineligible for funding consideration: